pd241008/CodeClauseInternship_Basic-Text-Editor/README.md

-It is thw basic version we can add more features.
+It is the basic version we can add more features.